LeslieDancey/FME_Desktop_Advanced/module_review4.md

 - The ability to use a Feature Type Fanout and a Dataset Fanout
 - The ability to use the Generic Reader and Writer
 - The ability to create a simple Dynamic workspace
+- The ability to add a Resource Reader
+- The ability to use a Resource Reader or Lookup Table as the schema source in a dynamic translation.